 - A. Traffic Law Violators who are Nonresidents of the State of Texas - 1.
-All officers are to be familiar with the Texas Transportation Code Chapter 703, Nonresident Violator Compact of 1977.
+All officers must be familiar with the Texas Transportation Code Chapter 703, Nonresident Violator Compact of 1977.
 The Nonresident Violator Compact describes the reciprocal provisions applicable to residents of states that are members of the Compact. - 2.
-When officers stop traffic violators who are nonresidents of this state, officers will assume the violator is from a state which is a member of the Nonresident Violator Compact and process the traffic law violator accordingly. - 3.
+When officers stop traffic violators who are nonresidents of this state, they assume the violator is from a state that is a member of the Nonresident Violator Compact and process the traffic law violator accordingly. - 3.
 The United States and Mexico are both a part of the Convention on the Regulation of Inter-American Automotive Traffic and The United Nations Conference on Road Traffic.
 Violators with a driver's license from Mexico: - a.
-When officers stop traffic violators who are bona fide visitors from Mexico and violator is in possession of a valid unexpired license from Mexico, the officer will process the violator as if the violator were from a state which is a member of the Nonresident Violator Compact. - b.
+When officers stop traffic violators who are bona fide visitors from Mexico, and the violator has a valid, unexpired license from Mexico, the officer will process the violator as if the violator were from a state that is a member of the Nonresident Violator Compact. - b.
 New residents of Texas may use their valid, unexpired Mexico Driver's License for up to 90 days. - B. Juveniles Traffic Law Violators - 1.
-Juvenile traffic law violators are processed in accordance with this procedure and GM Procedure 602, Juveniles. - C. Legislators who Commit Traffic Law Violations - 1.
+Juvenile traffic law violators are processed per this procedure and GM Procedure 602, Juveniles. - C. Legislators who Commit Traffic Law Violations - 1.
 The Texas Code of Criminal Procedure, Art.
-1.21, Privilege of Legislators, states that senators and representatives are privileged from arrest during the session of the Legislature, and in going to and returning from a session.
+1.21, Privilege of Legislators, states that senators and representatives are privileged from arrest during the session of the Legislature and in going to and returning from a session.
 This privilege applies except in cases of treason, felony, or breach of the peace. - 2.
 Officers stopping legislators while a session of the Legislature is in progress or while a legislator is traveling to or from a session will not issue citations or make a custodial arrest of a legislator for a traffic law violation. - D. Foreign Diplomats/Consular Officials who Commit Traffic Law Violations - 1.
-Diplomatic immunity is granted to foreign officials by the United States Government under the provisions of the Vienna Convention on Diplomatic Relations. - a.
+Diplomatic immunity is granted to foreign officials by the United States Government under the Vienna Convention on Diplomatic Relations provisions. - a.
 Any person having a legitimate claim to diplomatic immunity should carry some form of diplomatic identification issued by the US State Department. - b.
-Officers having any questions regarding verification of diplomatic identification may contact the US State Department. - 2.
-Foreign diplomats and their family members have full diplomatic immunity and shall not be issued citations or physically arrested for traffic law violations.
-They may be temporarily detained to verify immunity status as referenced in GM Procedure 619, Consulate Notification and Diplomatic Immunity. - 3.
-Consular officials have limited diplomatic immunity, but shall not be issued citations or physically arrested for traffic violations.
-They may be temporarily detained to verify immunity status.
+Officers with questions about verifying diplomatic identification may contact the US State Department.